Let’s face it — digital marketing is all the rage these days. Search engine optimisation (SEO) is an integral element of this marketing domain.

 How To Optimise Robots.txt For SEO?

 In this section, we have discussed some robots.txt and SEO tips you should follow.
-These may help with enhancing the overall effectiveness of the robots.txt file so that you can improve your SEO success rate.
+These may help enhance the overall effectiveness of the robots.txt file, improving your SEO success rate.

-First, you should always use a text editor file to create the robots.txt file.
-Try to avoid using word processors since they follow different file extensions.
+First, you should always create the robots.txt file using a text editor.
+Try to avoid using word processors, as they have different file extensions.
 In addition, they can introduce unnecessary characters not recognised by crawlers, eventually leading to indexing problems.

 You should always keep the robots.txt in the site’s top-level directory.
 That will make it easier for the crawler bot to access it.
 Likewise, the filename is case-sensitive, meaning you cannot capitalise any letters in the filename.
 For instance, you cannot name it “Robots.txt,” as the search engine bot will not recognise that.